 In 1734 the Qing decided to attack and destroy the Shaolin temple killing almost all of the inhabitants in the monastery, although there were other temples that were sheltering rebels and teaching martial art Shaolin temple was single out mainly because of the large number of rebels in the temple and Shaolin’s history allying with the Ming plus the Qing wanting to use the destruction of the Shaolin temple as an example to all other temples if they continue to resist they will be destroy as well.

 In remembrance and honor of dynasty China, Tai Cho followers will commemorate, venerate the history of it.
-They will establish the tradition of having a spiritual tablet at their training hall that will represent (1) Tai Cho kung fu representing emperors of dynasty China (2) Lo Han that represent the Shaolin warrior monk’s loyalty and dedication to the people (3) Guan Nimma goddess of mercy that is venerated by Buddhist and Taoist.
+They will establish the tradition of having a spiritual tablet at their training hall that will represent (1) Tai Cho kung fu representing emperors of dynasty China the Mandate from Heaven (2) Lo Han for the immortal warriors protector of China and later adapted by the Shaolin warrior monks (3) Guan Nimma goddess of mercy that is venerated by Buddhist and Taoist.
 (4) Da Mo the monk that introduced Buddhism to China (5) Xan Nu believed to be the female monk that developed the deadly pressure point science also representing the deity of vitality and long life.

 Altar of the Five Ancestors at Kong Han Martial Art Club in